Rethinking the Global Knowledge of CLIP in Training-Free Open-Vocabulary Semantic Segmentation: Method

 \subsection{Attention Map Fusion}

 In this section, we propose an Attention Map Fusion strategy (AMF) to emphasize the global knowledge encoded by global tokens via reshaping the last-block attention.

-As shown in Figure~\ref{introduction_fig}(a), we visualize the attention maps between different patches and observe that \textit{global tokens} exist in deeper blocks of CLIP.
+As shown in Figure~\ref{introduction_fig}(a), we visualize the attention maps between different patches and observe the existence of \textit{global tokens} in deeper blocks of CLIP.
 The term ``global token'' means specific patches are important (\emph{i.e.,} corresponding Query-Key attention weights are super high) for all the other patches.
-Such global tokens appear in the attention map as highlighted vertical lines.
-Interestingly, we find that the attention pattern of global tokens aligns well with that of the \cls{} token (see the last two rows of Figure~\ref{introduction_fig}(a)), which indicates those global tokens may encode global properties as the \cls{} token.
+These global tokens appear in the attention map as highlighted vertical lines.
+Interestingly, we find that the attention pattern of global tokens aligns well with that of the \cls{} token (see the last two rows of Figure~\ref{introduction_fig}(a)), which indicates that those global tokens may encode global properties as the \cls{} token.
+Though the proposed ``global token'' is similar to several concepts introduced in previous works, such as the ``global patch'' in CLIPtrase~\cite{CLIPtrase} and ``anomaly tokens'' in SC-CLIP~\cite{sc-clip}, we are the first to formalize global token (see Eq.~(\ref{glt})) and exploit it as an indicator of beneficial global context for segmentation in CLIP (see Eq.~(\ref{g-layer},\ref{atfuse})).

-Based on such observations, we propose AMF to fuse the attention maps from early global-token emerging blocks with the last-block Query-Query attention.
-Specifically, as shown in Figure~\ref{method_fig}(b), given a vanilla CLIP with totally $f+1$ blocks, we first introduce $G(i)$ to judge whether global tokens exist in block $L_i (0\le i < f)$:
+Based on the observations, we propose AMF to fuse the attention maps from early global-token emerging blocks with the last-block Query-Query attention.
+Specifically, as shown in Figure~\ref{method_fig}(b), given a vanilla CLIP with totally $f+1$ blocks, we introduce $G(i)$ to judge whether global tokens exist in block $L_i (0\le i < f)$:

 where $A_{i}^{qk}$ denotes the Query-Key attention map of the $i$-th block.
 The $\prod_j A_{i, j}^{qk}$ means the multiplication between attention vectors for different Queries.
+Theoretically, the softmax operation ensures that all attention weights in $A$ are non-negative.
+However, in practice, some of these weights can be extremely small.
+When many small values are multiplied, the result may be truncated to zero because it falls below the computational precision limit of computers.
 The $\sigma=100$ is set to prevent all the values from exceeding the computational precision limits.
 Then we identify the block $L_{g}$ where global tokens initially emerge,

 We further integrate the attention weight maps of global-token emerging block $L_g$ and its following $l$ ($l<f-g$) blocks into the final Query-Query attention weight map ${A}_{f}^{qq}$ to form a new attention map ${A}_{f}$,